alexp367/CS497S-Team-JARAN/SwipingFunc/README.md

 # Swiping Functionality Microservice

 ## Information

-This is the Swiping Service Alpha front end and beta back end code \
+This is the Swiping Service Alpha front end and beta back end code. \
-Developer: Ryan Loofbourrow \
+Developer: Ryan Loofbourrow. \
 Purpose: Allows users to 'swipe' on other users to match with them if there is a mutual interest. \
 Software: This uses HTML, CSS, and Node JS